sabt/ansible-demo-1/README.md

 Example: `com.gft.devops-event.ansible-demo-1.infrastructure.generate-keys.main`

 Exception: The actual containers, which are named for ease of use and better comprehensability of the demo.
+The containers still have all the labels mentioned above.

 ## Cleanup